-Students have classes and get hands-on experience in:
+During your three weeks here, you will have classes and get experience in:

 Guest filmmakers and an ongoing collaboration with the Traverse City Film Festival bring new learning opportunities to students each year.
 Past guests of the motion picture arts department include: Janet Leahy, an Emmy Award-winning writer and producer who is now the executive producer of Mad Men; Gordon Radley, former president of George Lucas' Industrial Light & Magic; Vanessa Bayer, cast member of Saturday Night Live; Oscar-winning documentary filmmaker Michael Moore; and many others.